Symmetry Type Graphs on 4-Orbit maps: Some review on maps

 \section{Some review on maps}

 Along this paper, the term \textbf{surface} means a connected $2$-dimensional topological real manifold with empty boundary, and it will be denoted as $S$.
 In particular, the transition functions of the corresponding atlas are only required to be continuous.
-It is important to remark that we do not require $S$ to be a compact topological space.
-A \textbf{map} $\mathcal{M}$ on a surface $S$ is a finite $2$-cell embedding $i:G\hookrightarrow S$ of a locally finite simple graph $G$\footnote{For us $G$ will be the geometric realization of an abstract graph.} into $S$.
-In other words, only a finite number of edges are incident in each vertex of $G$, the endpoints of each edge are in different vertices and the function $i$ is a topological embedding, such that each connected component of $S\setminus i(G)$ is homeomorphic to an open disk, whose boundary is the image under $i$ of a closed finite path in $G$.
+It is important to remark that we require $S$ to be a compact topological space.

+In this text the object \textbf{map $\mathcal{M}$ on a surface $S$} means a finite $2$-cell embedding $i:G\hookrightarrow S$ of a locally finite simple graph $G$\footnote{For us $G$ will be the geometric realization of an abstract graph.} into $S$.
+In other words, only a finite number of edges are incident in each vertex of $G$, the vertices of each edge are in different vertices and the function $i$ is a topological embedding, such that each connected component of $S\setminus i(G)$ is homeomorphic to an open disk, whose boundary is the image under $i$ of a closed finite path in $G$.

 Each connected component of $S\setminus i(G)$ is called a \textbf{face} of the map $\mathcal{M}$.
-A \textbf{vertex of the map} $i(v)$ is the image under $i$ of a vertex $v$ in $G$.
-Likewise, an \textbf{edge of the map} $i(e)$ is the image under $i$ of an edge $e$ in $G$.
+A \textbf{vertex $i(v)$ of the map} is the image under $i$ of a vertex $v$ in $G$.
+Likewise, an \textbf{edge $i(e)$ of the map} is the image under $i$ of an edge $e$ in $G$.
 The \textbf{degree} of $i(v)$ with $v\in V(G)$ is the degree of $v$.
 The \textbf{size} of a face $f$ of the map $\mathcal{M}$ is the number of edges conforming its boundary.